msuiche/LiveCloudKd/README.md

 ## LiveCloudKd (2019).
 Still beta stage!!

-Add new methods for access guest Hyper-V VM Memory: ReadInterfaceWinHv (uses Hyper-V hypercall for reading.
-Slow, but robust method) and ReadInterfaceHvmmDrvInternal (read data directly in kernel memory.
+Added new methods for accessing guest Hyper-V VM Memory:

+	ReadInterfaceWinHv - uses Hyper-V hypercall for reading guest OS memory.
+Slow, but robust method; ReadInterfaceHvmmDrvInternal - read data directly from kernel memory.
 Much faster, then ReadInterfaceWinHv, but uses undocument structures).
 See description of -m option.
-Default reading memthod is ReadInterfaceHvmmDrvInternal.
+Default reading method is ReadInterfaceHvmmDrvInternal.
+	ReadInterfaceVidAux - uses vidaux.dll library, which must be injected in vmwp.exe process, for access to Microsoft vid.dll API.

+	WriteInterfaceWinHv - uses Hyper-V hypercall for writing to guest OS memory.
+Use EXDi interface for it (/x or /w options).
+See ExdiKdSample README for more details.

-ReadInterfaceHvmmDrvInternal was tested in Windows Server 2019 (march 2019 updates), Windows 10 x64 1803, 1809, 18362
+ReadInterfaceHvmmDrvInternal was tested in Windows Server 2019 (july 2019 updates), Windows 10 x64 1803, 1809, 18362

-Tested on Full VM, Windows Defender Application Guard and Windows Sanbox from 18362
+Tested on Full VM, Windows Defender Application Guard and Windows Sandbox in Windows 10 18362.

 For launch:
-1. hvmm.sys driver is not signed, therefor start host OS with TESTSIGNING option (Bcdedit /set TESTSIGNING ON)
+1. hvmm.sys driver is not signed, therefore start host OS with TESTSIGNING option (Bcdedit /set TESTSIGNING ON).
-2. Place LiveCloudKd.exe, LiveCloudKdSdk.dll, hvmm.sys to WinDBG x64 folder (tested on WinDBG from WDK 1809 and WDK 1903)
+2. Place LiveCloudKd.exe, LiveCloudKdSdk.dll, hvmm.sys, vidaux.dll, ExdiKdSample.dll to WinDBG x64 folder (tested on WinDBG from WDK 1809 and WDK 1903).
-3. Launch LiveCloudKd.exe with admin rights (It needs Visual Studio 2019 runtime libraries - https://aka.ms/vs/15/release/vc_redist.x64.exe)
+3. Launch LiveCloudKd.exe with admin rights (It needs Visual Studio 2019 runtime libraries - https://aka.ms/vs/15/release/vc_redist.x64.exe).
-4. Choose virtual machine (it can be Full Vm or Hyper-V container) for attaching
+4. Choose virtual machine (it can be Full Vm or Hyper-V container) for attaching.